 The Maitland Bay track is a short but steep bushwalk in Bouddi National Park that winds its way down from the Information Centre to the stunning beach of Maitland Bay.

 Be mesmerised by the beauty of the national park as you hike through the rainforest all the way to the yellow sand of Maitland Bay.
 Stroll along the beach to Bouddi Point and discover some of the remains of an old shipwreck.

 |Maitland Bay Track|

 |Grade:||Easy to moderate (steep parts)|

 Parking is available at the information centre located at the intersection of Maitland Bay Drive and The Scenic Road in Killcare Heights.

-Parking in Bouddi National Park is $8 for the whole day.
+Please note that parking in Bouddi National Park is $8 per vehicle for the whole day.

 Maitland Bay Information Centre